chaitanyaparashar/android/README.md

 # android
-android is the fastest growing technology in the present time. happy coding..
+android is the fastest growing technology in present time. happy coding..